Taha-Di-Nero/testBE/README.md

   PostgrSql 9.4+

 # Build
-  - Set the datasource url, user and password in appliction.properties.
+  Set the datasource url, user and password in appliction.properties.

-  - Execute at the project root folder the following command:
+  Execute at the project root folder the following command:

-    'mvn clean install'
+    mvn clean install

 # Run
   Execute at the project root folder the following command:

-    'mvn spring-boot:run'
+    mvn spring-boot:run

 # Test
   Navigate to http://localhost:8080/swagger-ui.html